Haliastur/support-engineer/content/_index.md

 Hi customer name,

-I'd like to help you find a solution, but I will need a bit more information to figure out what is going wrong.
-Did you notice any error messages in the deploy log?
+That's not good!
+I'll have a look at your deploy logs and build settings to see if I can see what's going on.
 Which build tool or static site generator are you using to build the site?

-If the build was previously working, have you changed anything recently in the site's code or changed any settings in the Netlify dashboard?
-This could help us narrow in on the source of the problem.

-Let me know if I can help you to find any of this information.
+Are you able to provide a link to the site's git repository?

+I'd encourage you to take a look at our build troubleshooting guide in our docs: https://www.netlify.com/docs/build-gotchas/.
+Let me know if this helps.

 Thanks,
 Eric